 Crayfish are pretty hardy animals and easy to care for.
 They are super simple to feed and breeding is almost guaranteed!
 All these qualities make them an ideal choice for a beginner aquarium.

 Except for the tank size, their requirements are minimal.
 In general, crayfish need a 20-gallon plus aquarium and the most important factor is the floor space.

-They like pH 7 or higher.
+They like pH 7.0 or higher.
 They can tolerate a wide range of GH (3 – 18) and KH (3 – 15).
-Tank temperature can be around 22 C (~72 F).
+The tank temperature can be around 22 C (~72 F).
 So, you do not need a heater in most cases.

 If you want to provide them with the best water conditions then using R/O water (reverse osmosis) is advisable but not essential.
 You can buy RO-DI units from Amazon and connect to most home faucets without the need for plumbing.

 Use an aquarium pump.
 It will agitate the surface of the water and dissolve oxygen into the water.
 Crayfish will not mind against the gentle flow in the tank but it is not necessary as well.